 First, ensure that all members of your research team have completed the on-line CITI training modules in RCR.
-Second, encourage your students and postdocs to enroll in one of the several workshops offered the Spring, 2015 semester.
+Second, ensure that your students and postdocs are aware of the RCR requirements and plan to attend a workshop within 6 weeks of initiating research or as soon as another workshop is available.
 Finally, raise issues related to scientific integrity with your students during laboratory interactions and informal discussions throughout the academic year.
 RCR training is an integral part of the mentoring process that involves ongoing dialogue between a faculty member and members of his or her research team.
 For a list of resources to assist in training students in the responsible conduct of research, go to http://ori.hhs.gov/ and click on RCR resources.

 The RCR modules from CITI are now included in the CUNY subscription to RCR, there is no longer a need to enter the site through public access, rather you should enter through the CITI home page.
 Please note the following: